Heaps, crystals, and preprojective algebra modules: Heaps and crystals

 \subsection{Toggle groups and Cactus groups}

 In this section we will describe some additional motivation for thinking about RPPs, and outline some directions for future research related to toggles.

 In \cite{BK72}, Bender and Knuth introduced involutions $t_i$ on semistandard Young Tableaux; they are now called \textbf{Bender--Knuth involutions}.
-They act by changing certain entries of the tableaux from $i$ to $i+1$ and vice versa.
-More precisely, for each row of the tableaux, declare an entry $i$ (or $i+1$) to be free if there is no $i+1$ (or $i$) in the same column.
+They act by changing certain entries of a tableau from $i$ to $i+1$ and vice versa.
+More precisely, for each row of the tableau, declare an entry $i$ (or $i+1$) to be free if there is no $i+1$ (or $i$) in the same column.
 In each row, the free $i$'s and $i+1$'s occur in a single horizontal strip.
 Then $t_i$ acts be reversing the number of free $i$'s and the number of free $i+1$'s in each horizontal strip.

 These involutions have some surprising applications.
 For example, in \cite{St02} Stembridge used them to give a quick proof of the Littlewood--Richardson rule.
 In \cite{BK95}, Berenstein and Kirillov considered the group generated by the Bender--Knuth involutions.
 They demonstrated that many combinatorial constructions on tableaux, for example, the Sch\"{u}tzenberger involution or promotion, can be described using elements of this group.